Once Upon a Time and Place ...

 • You've read the books, now hum the author...

 With Carlton Edwards, Laurence has written songs for the RSC's West End and international hit The Shakespeare Revue, late night cabarets and their own comic operetta Strand Collaboratorial.
 His plays range from the comic Shh... and Departures to the poignant World War One reflection Christmas Poppies.
-A passion for Shakespeare inspired WR4 RT U RMEO, the distillation of Romeo & Juliet for young audiences and the Frolics in Fairyland, A Midsummer Nights Dream presented as Victorian Music Hall.
+A passion for Shakespeare inspired WR4 RT U ROMEO, the distillation of Romeo & Juliet for young audiences and the Frolics in Fairyland: A Midsummer Nights Dream presented as Victorian Music Hall.
 The pantomime tradition continued with such productions as Cinderella at St Georges Theatre, London, and in various plays and verses for schools and colleges.

 SONGS